Updated June 6, 2023

-The Growing Water Smart program introduces communities to the full range of communications, public engagement, planning, and policy implementation tools to realize their watershed health and community resiliency goals.
+The Growing Water Smart workshop brings key community decisionmakers on water and land use planning together to collaborate on sustainable water use.
+The workshop utilizes a range of public engagement, planning, communication, and policy implementation tools to help community teams realize their water efficiency, watershed health, and water resilience goals.

 - Insight.
-A better understanding of how land use and climatic trends impact water supply and demand at local, state, and basin levels.
+A better understanding of how land use and climatic trends impact water supply and demand at the state and local level.

 - Flexibility.
 The strategies and tools to integrate water and land use planning to better adapt to change and uncertainty.

 - Engagement.
-Decision makers from multiple disciplines, departments, agencies, and organizations commit to common goals around water.
+Decision makers from multiple disciplines, departments, agencies and organizations establish common goals around water.

 - Clarity.
-Clear and concise language to communicate critical community goals around water to gain community and decision maker support.
+Clear and concise language to communicate goals around water resilience and gain support for proposed actions.

 - A path forward.
 An action plan tailored to your community’s needs.